-COUR SE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
+COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2 The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.

-COURSI COURSE OUTCOMES Upon suc ccessful completion of the course, the student will be able to: CO1 CO1 Examine the properties of Laplace transformation CO2 Solve ordinary differential equations by using Laplace transformation technique К2 CO3 Expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 Understand vector differential properties of scalar and vector point functions and their applications K2 CO5 Apply Green's, Stokes and Divergence theorem to evaluate line, surface and volume integrals. К3
+COURSE O BTL Upon succes CO1 К3 CO2 Solve ordinary differential equations by using Laplace transformation technique K2 CO3 Expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 Understand vector differential properties of scalar and vector point functions and their applications K2 CO5 Apply Green's, Stokes and Divergence theorem to evaluate line, surface and volume integrals. К3